cycloidio/ansible-symfony2/README.md

 Example playbook
 ----------------

-As a bare minimum, you probably need to declare the `deployment_deploy_from` and `deployment_deploy_to` variables in your play.
+As a bare minimum, you probably need to declare the `ansistrano_deploy_from` and `deployment_deploy_to` variables in your play.
 Deployment defaults to using rsync from a local directory (again, see the [deployment docs](https://github.com/deployment/deploy)).

 Let's assume there is a `my-app-infrastructure/deploy.yml`:
 ```YAML